BF3RM/MapEditor/README.md

 ## Controls:

-F1 to enable freecam.

-Once in freecam, hold right click and:

-- F1 to disable freecam and take control of your character again
-- WASD to move camera
-- Mouse to rotate camera
-- Q to move down
-- E to move up
-- Shift to move camera faster
-- Scrollwheel to change camera speed
-- Page up/down to change rotation speed
-- Arrow up/down to change FOV

-In freecam, without holding right click:

-- ALT+Right click to orbit-rotate camera
-- Middle mouse click to truck
-- CTRL while moving gizmo to snap to grid
-- F to focus the camera on the selected object
-- Q to hide gizmo
-- W to change gizmo mode to translate
-- E to change gizmo mode to rotate
-- R to change gizmo mode to scale
-- X to toggle world/local coordinates
-- F3 to reset the camera
-- P to select parent
-- CTRL+D to clone selected entity to the same directory
-- CTRL+SHIFT+D to clone selected entity to the root directory
-- CTRL+C to copy selected entity
-- CTRL+V to paste saved entity to the selected group
-- CTRL+Z to undo
-- CTRL+SHIFT+Z to redo
-- DEL to delete selected object
-- F5 to reload UI
-- ESC to clear selection
+A list of controls can be found in-game.
+To reveal it, navigate in the toolbar to File->Hotkeys

 ## Mod Dependencies
 MapEditor requires other mods to work fully:
-- NoHavok.
-(Not publicly available yet).
-This mod transforms Havok objects into Frosbite objects, allowing their manipulation.
+- [NoHavok](https://github.com/BF3RM/NoHavok/issues).
+This mod converts Havok objects into Frostbite objects, allowing their manipulation.
 MapEditor works without this mod, but not all vanilla objects will be available for editing.
+NoHavok is still not completed and might lead to unexpected crashes and not work on some maps.
+To use it, simply download the mod in the `/Admin/Mods` folder and add `nohavok` to `modlist.txt`.

 ## Running saves for playing
-If your project is ready to be used for playing, export your project's save from MapEditor and load it with [MapLoader](https://github.com/BF3RM/MapLoader).
-The save can be loaded from an external mod (you can find an example here: [CustomLevel](https://github.com/BF3RM/CustomLevel)) or MapLoader can be modified to include and load the save.
+If your project is ready to be used for playing, export your project's save from MapEditor and load it with [CustomLevelLoader](https://github.com/BF3RM/CustomLevelLoader).
+You can find an example in the [RealityMod branch](https://github.com/BF3RM/CustomLevelLoader/tree/realitymod-dev).
+For more information on how to similarly set up a project, check CustomLevelLoader's README file.

 ## Used libraries and tools
 This project is using: